BestTimesToVisit.com Logo

 Jitney Buses

-These are the local buses that crisscross Nassau, connecting downtown to various neighborhoods and popular tourist areas like Cable Beach and Paradise Island.
-They are a fantastic way to experience local life and get around affordably.
+These are the local buses that crisscross Nassau, offering an incredibly affordable way to get around the island, especially between downtown and Cable Beach or Paradise Island.
+They run frequently during daylight hours and are a fantastic way to experience local life.

 Cost:$1.25 per ride (exact change required)